 A new challenge for supervision is posed especially by the financial services offered by way of distance selling (especially via the Internet).

-Potential clients have the possibility of obtaining information about licences held by contractual partners before concluding a business transaction by consulting the register maintained by the FMA.
-Here again, the FMA will provide information on any applicable licensing requirements.
+Potential clients have the possibility of obtaining information about licences or registrations held by contractual partners before concluding a business transaction by consulting the register maintained by the FMA.
+Here again, the FMA will provide information on any applicable licensing or registration requirements.

 The work performed by the FMA to combat abuse thus makes a significant contribution to securing confidence in the Liechtenstein financial centre and is of vital importance to the international reputation thereof.